March 24 – May 15 2021: Global Museum Launch White Cube

 15 institutions across 4 continents

-During a four-week global museum launch, White Cube is projected daily onto the white walls of the White Cube in Lusanga, the building which features in the film.
+During a six-week global museum launch, White Cube is projected daily onto the white walls of the White Cube in Lusanga, the building which features in the film.

 Participating institutions include National Museum (Kinshasa), KW Institute for Contemporary Art (Berlin), SCCA (Tamale), African Artists’ Foundation (Lagos), V-A-C (Moscow), Van Abbemuseum (Eindhoven), Wiels (Brussels), ICA (London), Mori Art Museum (Tokyo), Picha (Lubumbashi), MPavilion (Melbourne), Museum MACAN (Jakarta), Sharjah Art Foundation and The Africa Institute (Sharjah) and White Cube (Lusanga).

 From March 24 you can watch White Cube online through the participating institutions.
-The film will be available on demand throughout the four weeks of the event.
+The film will be available on demand throughout the six weeks of the event.

 Program of screenings and debates: